Imajica/daksei/README.md

 # PROCESS PLACEMENT
-## Documentation on plugins and functions
+## Documentation on plugins and functions required for process placement
 _see man pages for more information_
 https://slurm.schedmd.com/selectplugins.html
 ### cons_res plugin: